 The recent release of the 1:15 scale model of the railed version of the DeLorean, is the first model of the railed version to have wheels strong enough to support the body of the car, as well as not having the train track bed as part of the model display.

 The railed version of the Delorean released to the public in a 1:18 sized scale was the last Delorean model to be released, leaving a two to three year span in between model releases when the 1:15 sizes of the Delorean were released.

-The 1:15 scale Delorean model with the rail wheels was originally set to be released on December 29, 2010, however because of the 25th anniversary of the series it was rushed into release on December 26, 2010.
+The 1:15 scale DeLorean model with the rail wheels was originally set to be released on December 29, 2010.
+However, because of the 25th Anniversary of the franchise, it was rushed into release on December 26, 2010.